Laughing kookaburra in exhibit

 More Information

-Laughing kookaburras have a white chest and head, dark brown wings, a brown back, brown stripes around their eyes, and a reddish-colored tail with black bars.
-They often kill their prey by grasping them with their beak and striking them against their perch.
-These birds live in territorial groups of three or more birds.
-Mature offspring feed and protect their siblings before moving on to nests of their own.
+Laughing kookaburras have a white chest and head, dark brown wings, a brown back, brown stripes around their eyes, and a reddish-colored tail with black bards.
+They and get up to 18 inches long and can have a 4-inch-long beak.
+Like many kingfishers, they often kill prey by grasping them with their beak and striking them against their perch.
+These birds prefer dry eucalyptus forests.

-They received their name—as well as their nickname, “bushman’s clock”—from their laughter-like call, which often comes at early dawn and dusk.
+• They received their nickname, “bushman’s alarm clock”—from their laughter-like call, which often comes at early dawn and dusk.

 Species Survival Plan logo